samfisherirl/Jinja-Pywebview-BS-GUIs-without-Flask/README.md

 ![image](https://user-images.githubusercontent.com/98753696/221055533-0f7fc5b9-58af-41db-9af6-39a8a9712ffc.png)

 See data table example for full code.
-First, How the above data is created and displayed in python:
+In snippets, How the above data is created and displayed in python:

     class Data: